YuZhang-steven/online-slide/README.md

 # Online Slide

-A simple full-stack web application that lets users create presentations, manage pages, and edit content similar to PowerPoint
+A simple full-stack web application that allows users to create presentations, manage pages, and edit content similar to PowerPoint.

 ## Features Implemented

 ### Presentations

 - List all presentations
-- Create new presentation
+- Create new presentations
-- Delete presentation
+- Delete presentations

 ### Pages